openbibleinfo/Bible-Reference-Formatter/README.md

 For the reverse, to convert human-readable passage references to OSIS reference, see [Bible Passage Reference Parser](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser).

-## Usage
+## Node Usage

 ### Convert OSIS to English

-`en.js` exports exactly one function (`convertOsisToReadable`) that takes two required string arguments and one optional string argument:
+`en.js` exports exactly one function (internally, `convertOsis`) that takes two required string arguments and one optional string argument:

 1. Output format type: `niv-long`, `niv-short`, or `niv-shortest`.
 These styles, drawn from the [NIV Zondervan Study Bible](http://www.nivzondervanstudybible.com/), attempt to mimic the style guide of a print study Bible.
 	1. `niv-long`.
 Book names are fully spelled out: `Matthew 1:2–3,4`.